farbodfld/Genetic-and-Simiulated/README.md

 # Genetic-and-Simiulated
 This project is done by CNF algorithms

 In this project, the goal is to solve a logical expression in CNF form.
 In fact, 429 statements are given, all of which must be correct.
-These logical expressions must be defined in the form of
-100 variables that take the value of zero and one.
+These logical expressions must be defined in the form of 100 variables that take the value of zero and one.
 Each entry contains 100 zeros and ones.
 At first, we read the logical expression and save it as a presentation.
-The array is twodimensional and has 429 members and each member is three.
+The array is two dimensional and has 429 members and each member is three.
 The program works by receiving an input:
 [1]: genetics
 [2]: simulated